Moein-developer1/DigitalAG/README.md

 📍 Digital AG

-## ❕ DigitalAg is a fully responsive digital agency website developed from component base with html, css and javascript to provide a good user experience to the site user.
+## ❕ DigitalAg is a fully responsive digital agency website developed with html, css and javascript to provide a good user experience to the site user.
+### This project is developed as a Web Component-based with vanilla JavaScript

 ### 🔗 Website URL : https://moein-developer1.github.io/DigitalAG/